 The Imbio CT Lung Density Analysis[TM] (LDA) Software uses advanced image processing techniques to segment the lungs from thoracic CT images so that density analysis can be performed.
 The software produces a segmentation DICOM series so that users can assess the quality of segmentation.
 If lobar segmentation is NOT activated, the left and right lungs are labeled.
-If lobar segmentation is activated, the upper right, middle right, lower right, upper left, and lower left lobes are labeled: See Figure 19 for a list of the colors used for anatomical labeling and Figures 20 and 21 for example segmentation DICOM series images.
+If lobar segmentation is activated, the upper right, middle right, lower right, upper left, and lower left lobes are labeled: See Figure 18 for a list of the colors used for anatomical labeling and Figures 19 and 20 for example segmentation DICOM series images.

-Left/Right Lu ng Segmentati Lung Lobe Segmentation
+Left/Right Lung Segmentation Lung Lobe Segmentation

 Right Lung Upper Right

 Left Lung Middle Right

 Lower Right

 Upper Left

-Upper Right Middle Right Lower Right Upper Left Lower Left
+Lower Left

-Figure 19: Lung Segmentation label colors.
+Figure 18: Lung Segmentation label colors.